loveencounterflow/intertype/README.md

-Schema for `isa.negative1.integer.or.optional.empty.text -42` (`true`): `null` is not negative (and, of course, not positive either) so we can ▼▼ advance to the next 'gate'; there, `null` does fulfill `optional` (like any value) but with the 'special effect' that it causes a global short-circuit, meaning we can return `true` right away:
+Schema for `isa.negative1.integer.or.optional.empty.text -42` (`true`): `null` is not negative (and, of course, not positive either) so we can ▼▼ advance to the next 'gate'; there, `null` does fulfill `optional` (like any value) but with a 'special effect': `isa.optional null` and `isa.optional undefined` cause a global short-circuit, meaning we can return `true` right away and ignore any number of other constraints:

 | FALSE     | isa       | TRUE      |
 | ------:   | :-------: | :-----    |